cfu288/mere-medical/apps/docs/docs/getting-started/docker.md

 Then open `http://localhost:4200` in a browser to see Mari Medical running!

-Note that this will set up SSL for you, which is needed for some patient portal syncing/authentication flows.
+Note that this will not set up SSL for you, which is needed for some patient portal syncing/authentication flows.
 Look into using `mkcert` and/or a reverse proxy like `nginx` to set up localhost certificates.